jekyll/jekyll/docs/_docs/navigation.md

 </div>

 {: .note .info }
-For the results in these samples with fictitious page references, `#` is manually substituted for the actual link value to avoid 404 errors.)
+For the results in these fictitious samples, `#` is manually substituted for the actual link value to avoid 404 errors.)

 When you use a `for` loop, you choose how you want to refer to the items you're looping through.
 The variable you choose (in this case, `item`) becomes how you access the properties of each item in the list.
 Dot notation is used to get a property of the item (for example, `item.url`).